balena-io-experimental/balena-migrate/README.md

 #### Using the migdb scripts

-If you are migrating a number of similar devices, you might want to use the migdb scripts that are provided in the util directory of this repository.
+If you are migrating a number of similar devices, you might want to use the migdb-scripts that are provided in the util directory of this repository.

 **Please note:** The migdb scripts are work in progress.
 They will be adapted to requirements as we gain more experience